-The Utah Division of Occupational Safety and Health (UOSH) covers most public and private-sector employees, exempting federal employees, the United States Postal Service, military personnel, private-sector maritime employees, and certain agricultural related operations (field sanitation and temporary labor camps).
-Well before the federal government created OSHA, Utah established orders and regulations about workplace safety in the 1950s.
-UOSH provides worksite analysis, hazard prevention and control, safety and health training, management leadership training, and employee involvement training.
+The Utah Division of Occupational Safety and Health (UOSH) covers most public and private-sector employees, exempting federal employees, the United States Postal Service, military personnel, private-sector maritime employees and certain agricultural related operations (field sanitation and temporary labor camps).
+In the 1950s, well before the federal government created OSHA, Utah established orders and regulations about workplace safety.
+UOSH provides worksite analysis, hazard prevention and control, safety and health training, management leadership training and employee involvement training.
 Special programs include the following:

 - OSHA Record Keeping - Annual Summary & Posting Requirements

 - Local Emphasis Program for Amputations

 - Local Emphasis Program for Construction Industry

 A top initiative for UOSH is to provide businesses with free consultation services to help employers recognize and control potential safety and health hazards.
 This service includes the Safety and Health Achievement and Recognition Program, or SHARP.
 SHARP recognizes employers who operate exemplary safety and health programs and exempts them from OSHA's general scheduled inspections.

 Utah's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.